Place of Origin: Karnataka (South India)

 The lowest tier of the hilt shows Daksha sitting in a lotus position.
 The profile of the knuckle guard is multi-lobed, and the rear of the hilt has a three headed cobra budding from a small lotus at the top, and a small Ganesh sitting beneath a pair of arches, with his trunk to his left and right palm held up.

-The blade of elegant form is double edged and forged from Indian ‘crystalline’ Damascus crucible steel, which has a tighter grain structure than ‘wootz’ steel.
+The blade, is a later addition, but is of elegant form is double edged and forged from Indian ‘crystalline’ Damascus crucible steel, which has a tighter grain structure than ‘wootz’ steel.

 A rare form of dagger which leaves much opportunity for study, the similarities with imagery found in South Indian temples is compelling and further research may lead to the discovery of the exact site of origin of this type of dagger.